KeepNoob/PokemonGAN/README.md

 ```
 Notice that in case you are using Windows, please shall not use Visual Studio 2022 as your C++ (MSVC) runtime libraries beceasue it will occur error during network building process.
 ## Dataset
+All the data within this mini project are obtained from [Pokémon Database](https://pokemondb.net/pokedex/national) using a webscraping python script.